 Training, Advocacy & Education in Miscarriage Management

 TEAMM is an interdisciplinary group grounded in reproductive health education and research that has received local and national recognition of their contributions to improving evidence-based comprehensive reproductive health care, including miscarriage management.
 Team members represent public health, medicine, nursing, health services research, health care administration, and service delivery.
-Our team has been engaged in this work since 2008, with overall project leadership and coordination in Washington State, and another team in South Carolina.
+Our team has been engaged in this work since 2008, with project leadership and coordination in Washington State.

 Washington State Team:

-Erin McCoy completed her MPH in Population and Family Health from Columbia University in 2012.
-She is currently a Research Coordinator at the University of Washington in the Department of Obstetrics and Gynecology, where she supports several women's health projects.
+Erin McCoy, MPH completed her MPH in Population and Family Health from Columbia University in 2012.
+She is currently Program & Research Manager at the University of Washington in the Department of Obstetrics and Gynecology, where she supports several women's health projects.
 Ms. McCoy previously served as a Peace Corps Volunteer in Ecuador where she helped build local capacity in an adolescent sexual and reproductive health program.
 While completing her MPH, she conducted a baseline study on family planning among the displaced Somali population in Nairobi, Kenya to inform program planning and service delivery as part of a large multi-country advocacy effort.
-Erin is committed to contributing to global and domestic reproductive health research and evaluation to improve the scope and quality of health services for women and men.
+Erin is committed to contributing to global and domestic reproductive health research and programming to improve the scope and quality of health services for women and men.